NathanDiMauro/Dudo/server/README.md

 ### New bids
 `socket.on('newBid, bid => { ... })`
 Anytime a new bid is made, the new bid will be sent to all clients.
 The bid is formatted as an object.
-Refer to the [bid format section above](#bid-format).
+Refer to the [bid return format section above](#bid-return-format).
-Example response: `{ playerId: '0', action: 'raise', amount: 4, dice: 5 }`
+Example response: `{ playerId: '0', playerName: 'Tom', action: 'raise', amount: 4, dice: 5 }`

 ### End of round
 `socket.on('endOfRound', endOfRound => { ... })`